Guide on How to Grow Amaranth Plant

 Freezing

-Wash and parboil the leaves by boiling them for a few minutes and then draining.
-Allow the leaves to cool completely before packing them in airtight freezer bags or containers.
+You need to wash and parboil the leaves by boiling them for a few minutes and then draining and allow the leaves to cool completely before packing them.

 Read more